danini-the-panini/crystal_glfw/README.md

 # GLFW for Crystal

-Idiomatic Crystal API to libglfw.
+Idiomatic Crystal API to libglfw3.
 This shard provides an OOP wrapper around [libglfw3](https://github.com/jellymann/crystal_lib_glfw3), to make it easier to write GLFW apps in Crystal.

 ## Installation